gfredericks/eiPlog/README.markdown

 -   Create an eiPlog application with events for changes and errors
 -   In the js applet, note whenever the query settings are changed so that the next/prev buttons won't act unexpectedly (i.e., disable them)
 -   Rethink the GET LOGS indexes.
 Maybe there is a way to do it efficiently (caching the time values??).
+-   For important uses, we may want an option to record a log only if it hasn't already been recorded (i.e., not allow duplicates)

 # Platform